aem-design/aem.design/_manual/060-conventions.md

 ## JSP Component Template

-For ease of understanding component code following sections should be used as reference
+For ease of understanding component code following sections should be used as reference.

 | LABEL                          | Description                     |
 |--------------------------------|---------------------------------|